MAKE A DONATION

 Participation Costs

-The total participation fee is approximately $16,000.
-Thanks to the generosity of our Maccabi Canada donors, we are able to reduce the participation fees by 35% for our Junior and Open athletes.
-The subsidized fees for Junior and Open athletes will be confirmed by July 15th and will be between $9,900 -$10,900
+The total participation fee is approximately $16,500.
+Thanks to the generosity of our Maccabi Canada donors, we are able to reduce the participation fees for our Junior and Open athletes.

 The Junior athletes will participate in Maccabi Canada’s Azrieli Israel Experience.
-This is a 6 day program that takes part prior to the opening of the games.
+This is a 6 day program that takes part after the games.
 Thanks to the support of The Azrieli Foundation we are able to offer the Juniors this experience at no additional cost to the athletes.

 All Juniors and Open athletes are required to fly and stay with the delegation booked flights and assigned accommodation in Israel.
-Only Masters’ athletes can choose to opt out of the flight or the accommodation or both.
+Masters’ athletes flight is not included in their participation costs.
+Masters can opt out of accommodations.
 Maccabi Canada will be sending Masters athletes an email for you to select your preference.

 Note: all participants can deviate from their return flight, subject to airline availability, for a fee.